 Last but not least, let’s talk about attachable laptop coolers, also called vacuum laptop coolers.

-The way these work isn’t by improving intake, but rather accelerating exhaust.
+The way these work isn’t by improving intake, but rather by accelerating exhaust.

-Even if your laptop is compatible, having stronger exhaust may not be particularly helpful, especially if choked intake was the problem.
+Even if your laptop is compatible, having a stronger exhaust may not be particularly helpful, especially if choked intake is the problem.
 (And it’s more likely to be.)

 Well, before you even consider buying a laptop cooler of any kind, make sure you understand how your laptop is already cooled.